PE1PWR/SWR_ESP32_ads1115_ILI9341/README.md

 Again made a major change (16-4-2026).
 Latest version is V17 with new eSPI driver for a better display.
 Some pin's are changed for the standard club PCB ESP32 board.
+Also on Version V17 you dont need tot load SWR_ILI9341.h any more.
+Change User_Setup_Select within TFT-ESPI libary and select the correct display.
+After that change Setup1_ILI9341 in the same TFT-eSPI libary for your own pin connecties you need.

-Latest version V16 is made for IDE 2.3.8.
+Latest version V16 (2026-2-1) is made for IDE 2.3.8.(is based on ADAfruit).
+Program is slow.
 Older versions V12 and V15 only works on IDE 1.8.
 X and lower.

 Adafruit has made some changes for IDE 2.3.8.